bwhmather/bdc-js/README.md

 Unlike libraries such as react, BDC tries to diff directly against the DOM.
 This results in a smaller, simpler, and probably much slower library.

-BDC is currently under heavy development, and the API is likely to change significantly before 1.0.
-You should currently expect to encounter frequent bugs and breaking changes.
+BDC is currently under active development but is starting to see use.
+The API is unlikely to change significantly before 1.0, but there may still be bugs that need to be ironed out.

 ## Installation